CoinCheung/DenseCL/README.md

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.

-This implementation only supports **resnet-50** and **resnet-101**, since we need to modify computing graph architecture and I only modified resnet-50/101.
+This implementation only supports **ResNet50/ResNet101**, since we need to modify computing graph architecture and I only modified ResNet50/ResNet101.

 To do unsupervised pre-training and linear-evaluation of a ResNet50/ResNet101 model on ImageNet in an 8-gpu machine, please refer to [dist_train.sh](./dist_train.sh) for relevant starting script.